Delegating as a Leader - 3 Tips from CEO’s, Founders, and Business Owners that all Leaders can Use

 Inspire, Educate, and Empower your team.

-In order for your team of experts to truly thrive and help you bring your vision to fruition you need to focus on creating an environment that allows them to do just that, thrive!
+For your team of experts to truly thrive and help you bring your vision to fruition you need to focus on creating an environment that allows them to do just that, thrive!

 First, they should be inspired.
 They should be clued into what the vision of the company is and how they specifically are there to help make that vision a reality.
 This will not only inspire them but also have them “buy in” to your vision since they see you value them and that they have an important role to play.
-No matter if they are an entry level employee or part of your executive team, they all need to be inspired and feel like they are part of something greater.
+No matter if they are an entry-level employee or part of your executive team, they all need to be inspired and feel like they are part of something greater.

 Secondly, they need to be educated.
-Now that they have bought in to your vision, they will need to be educated on what exactly their tasks are to be.
+Now that they have bought into your vision, they will need to be educated on what exactly their tasks are to be.
 Where will they work?
 What are they responsible for each day?
 Who will they report to?
 How much freedom do they have to do their job?
 Give them these details and more so they can flourish in their role.

 Thirdly, empower them.
 Give them the freedom of choice and creativity.
-You may have defined the role and are willing to let them execute on the tasks assigned to them without checking in on them every 2 minutes, but they should also feel empowered to have some creativity.
+You may have defined the role and are willing to let them execute the tasks assigned to them without checking in on them every 2 minutes, but they should also feel empowered to have some creativity.
 Chances are they are better at this role than you would be and will have insights and suggestions on how to improve what they are doing which in turn is great for the business.

 Bonus Delegation Tip

-Encourage and promote open communication
+Encourage and promote open communication.

 Strong communication could be considered a cornerstone of a successful business.
 Most of us have heard of Elon Musk and his communication style at Tesla.
 I think he said it best in an internal letter he sent to his employees which was quoted in this Business Insider article saying “Communication should travel via the shortest path necessary to get the job done, not through the 'chain of command'.
 Any manager who attempts to enforce chain of command communication will soon find themselves working elsewhere.”